Student Groups & Clubs

 To promote entrepreneurialism of club members and the community at South Sioux City Campus.

 To interface with active participation in developing agriculture-friendly policies and carrying out those polices and to advocate for agriculture to elected officials and consumers.

-Educates and promotes Health Information Management careers to capable men and
+Educates and promotes Health Information Management careers to capable men and women.

 Organized to unite members involved in air conditioning and refrigeration into a single body, to provide assistance to members on any air conditioning and refrigeration related subject.